-This document lays down the Label Generation Rule Set for the Tamil script.
-The three main components of the Tamil Script LGR,Code point repertoire, Variants, and Whole Label Evaluation Rules have been described in detail here.
-These components have been incorporated in a machine-readable format in the accompanying XML file named "Proposed-LGR-Tamil-20180524.xml".
+This document lays down the Label Generation Rule Set for Tamil script.
+Three main components of the Tamil Script LGR i.e. Code point repertoire, Variants and Whole Label Evaluation Rules have been described in detail here.
+All these components have been incorporated in a machine-readable format in the accompanying XML file named "Proposed-LGR-Tamil-20171121.xml".